Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it returns a broadband coverage summary with provider counts split by urban/rural and tribal/non-tribal segments.
-It is positioned as the primary tool for digital divide analysis, distinguishing it from siblings like fcc_compare_areas or fcc_find_underserved.
+The description clearly states the tool returns a broadband coverage summary for a geography, detailing population with provider counts split by urban/rural and tribal/non-tribal.
+It emphasizes its role in digital divide analysis and lists supported geography levels, distinguishing it from siblings like fcc_compare_areas or fcc_find_underserved.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.